hyperledger/firefly-helm-charts/charts/firefly/README.md

 ## Deployment Architecture

-FireFly provides a REST API with an event-driven paradigm that makes building multi-party interactions via decentralized applications simpler.
+FireFly provides a REST API with an event-driven paradigm that simplifies building multi-party interactions via decentralized applications.
 In order to do so, FireFly leverages extensible [connector plugins](https://hyperledger.github.io/firefly/architecture/plugin_architecture.html) that enable swapping out the underlying blockchain and off-chain infrastructure easily.

 As a result, a [FireFly node](https://hyperledger.github.io/firefly/architecture/node_component_architecture.html)